Available 24X7 Call For Free Consultation (281) 587-1111

 • The child doesn’t immediately feel any pain from the burn

 If the scalding burn is superficial, it will cause immediate pain, and the skin will become pink or red.
 You can treat this burn at home.
-However, if the burn worsens or the child develops the above symptoms later, you must take the child for immediate medical attention.
+However, if the burn worsens or the child develops any of the above symptoms later, you should seek emergency medical attention.

 Treatment Options